 In the first section of this transcript, Ethan is speaking about the digital skills his students are expected to develop.
 The rights and duties of Ethan’s students seem to change moment-by-moment as he tentatively reflects that students have the right to ‘maybe’ be taught these skills.
 In the second part of the transcript, Ethan is explaining how he scaffolds students working to complete summative assessments with digital technologies.
-Utilizing the positioning theory triad, these excerpts indicate that although Ethan is able to identify the desirable digital skills his students must work toward developing, he does not personally have the duty to teach them these skills.
-This assumption may inform Ethan’s classroom practice to teach science content as opposed to digital skills or doing science using digital technologies.
+Utilizing the positioning triad, these excerpts suggest that although Ethan is able to identify the desirable digital skills his students must work toward developing, he does not personally have the duty to teach them these skills.
+This assumption may inform Ethan’s classroom practice to teach science content as opposed to digital skills.
 For Ethan, the storyline that begins to emerge is that science teachers are not teachers of digital technologies.

+This research is based on data from 10 teachers and six year nine student participants that have been initially coded in the same way.
+Focused coding of these rights and duties yielded two types of digital technology use in Riverside High science classrooms:

+Technology use to transmit science content; and

+Technology use to facilitate doing science.

+Although Ethan was a career research scientist, he was observed to utilize digital technologies to transmit science content: “...if there’s a website out there that has all of the content that I’m trying to teach, if I can just say to the students: Have a look at this, play around with the animations, um, I’ve got a sheet here, you can answer some questions...”

+Finally, these codes were categorized into a continuum for digital technology use by Riverside High teachers shown in Figure 2.
+Teachers were not presumed to sit neatly within the boundaries of the levels of this continuum, however reflections of their practice overall were indicative of their place within this continuum at the time of our conversations.
+At the beginning of this study, Ethan sat at the second tier of novice.
+These categories served to inform the design of a unit of work to support teachers in ways that not only met their skills and existing practices, but also sought to build their capacities to teach geoscience content with both familiar and new digital technologies.

+Figure 2: Continuum for Digital Technology Use by Riverside High Science Teachers

 Conclusion

 This paper has introduced research utilizing positioning theory as an appropriate methodology for research design.
-Interview data, coded line-by-line using positioning theory as a conceptual framework, illustrated an emergent storyline from a science teachers’ self-assessment of his digital technology use in the classroom.
+An example of line-by-line coding was provided to show the discursive practices and moment-to-moment positioning illustrated an emergent storyline from one science teacher’s self-assessment of his digital technology use in the classroom.
+Focused coding and categorization of data from 10 teachers and six student participants were used to create a continuum for digital technology use that served to inform a unit of work to scaffold out-of-field teachers utilizing digital technologies to teach geoscience.

 References

-Acknowledgements

-I would like to thank the organizers of the CAR conference for providing a space for this work to be presented.
-Participants who offered feedback are also thanked for your thoughtful questions which have helped me to reflect on this work.
-Finally, I would like to thank my supervisors, Christine Redman and Paul Chandler, for their continuous advice, feedback and reflections that challenge and stretch my thinking.

 Blumer, H. (1969).
 Symbolic interactionism : perspective and method.
 Englewood Cliffs, N.J.: Prentice-Hall.